onera/cwipi/training/Python/01_Introduction/introduction.md

 **CWIPI** 1.0 introduces two additional spatial interpolation methods :

- - Interpolation from nearest neighbors : <span style="color:red">brief description?</span>
+ - Interpolation from nearest neighbors : for the points of a target mesh, the k closest points of the source mesh are determined;
- - Interpolation from mesh intersection : <span style="color:red">brief description?</span>
+ - Interpolation from mesh intersection : for the elements of a target mesh, the volume of intersection with the elements of the source mesh is determined.

 The table below gives the admissible dof locations for each spatial interpolation method: